 Devikra’s expression softened into something like sorrow.
 When she spoke, her voice was heavy, and when she again reached across the table to touch Egil’s hand, he let her.
 “Unity, right?
-I’m not like them.
+I’m not them.
 I won’t promise I can deliver, but I can try.
-In the meantime, I have no intention of possessing or controlling you.
-We still both have something to gain from working together.
-Will you hear my proposition?”
+In the meantime, dear, I have no intention of possessing or controlling you.
+You have my word.”

 Devikra smiled, and stroked the back of his hand with her thumb once, twice.
 “Come back to my headquarters with me.
 We can speak more comfortably there.”

-Devikra led Egil out of the dingy corner of Damael he’d settled into, instead taking him deeper and deeper into the city.
-They turned down a quiet side street near the upper market, small shops lining either side.
-Down a darkened staircase, then Devikra stopped at a heavy iron door.
+Eventually Devikra turned down a quiet side street near the upper market, then down a darkened staircase, finally stopping at a heavy iron door.

-“My handmaiden, Wilhara,” Devikra told Egil, when the girl stepped aside to let them in.
-“It would be much more lively in here, were it not so late.
-Did anything happen while I was gone, Wil?”
+“My handmaiden, Wilhara,” Devikra told Egil when the alfar stepped aside to let them in.
+“I apologize for the quiet; it would be more lively here were it not so late.
+Did anyone come by while I was gone, Wil?”

 Wilhara answered with another curtsy.
 “All was quiet.”

 “What are you drawing?”
-Egil asked her.
+Egil asked.

 “I don’t know yet.”

 “Do you mind me watching?”

-It returned with Devikra.
+It all returned with Devikra.

 “So,” Egil began, when she didn’t speak, “Your proposal?”

 Devikra nodded, pursed her lips.
 “I’m trying to think of how best to explain my business.
 If the general populace knew, they might think me…well, not false, but perhaps disingenuous.
-My visions are true, that’s no lie.
+My visions are true.
+That’s no lie.
 I see the future— snapshots of it, always without context.
-I have no control over what I see or when— you can imagine how inconvenient that is, seeing glimpses of such a great world.”
+I have no control over what I see or when, and I’m sure you can imagine how inconvenient that is, seeing fleeting glimpses of such a great world.”

-“There’s more to what I do than see the future.
-For a long time, I struggled with what to do with this gift.
+“For a long time, I struggled with what to do with this gift.
 I’d see terrible things I didn’t know enough to understand— not until after they came to pass, at least.
 It’s knowledge, I’ve learned, that is key.
 The more I know of the world and what’s happening in it, the better I can understand my visions before they’re fulfilled.”

-“I’m gathering a network.
-I’ve got people across the continent who supply me with information, information that puts my visions into context.
-But I’m only one woman; I have too many visions to be able to do something about all of them.
+“I’m getting there,” Devikra snapped, making a smile tug at the corners of Egil’s lips.
+“I’m only one woman; I have too many visions to be able to do something about all of them.
 I need someone who’ll be able to go out and help — to stop that northern war, if you will.”